2023–24 PSA World Championships Qualifiers

 2023–24 PSA World Championship Qualifiers will determine the five qualifiers (five men's and five women's) for the 2023–24 PSA World Championship to be held in Cairo, Egypt on May 9–18.

-The qualifiers comprises five qualifying tournaments (Africa, Americas, Asia, Europea and Oceania) with every tournament granting prize money and ranking points.
+The qualifiers comprise five qualifying tournaments (Africa, Americas, Asia, Europea and Oceania) with every tournament granting prize money and ranking points.

 Every qualifier draw is made up of 16 men's and 16 women's with the winners receiving a spot for the 2023–24 PSA World Championship.
 If the winner is already qualified via-PSA World ranking, the spot will be given to runner-up.